Lekensteyn/pacemaker/README.md

 get responses much faster.

 ## Tested clients
-The following clients have been tested against 1.0.1f and leaked memory before the handshake:
+The following clients have been tested against OpenSSL 1.0.1f on Arch Linux and leaked memory before the handshake:

  - MariaDB 5.5.36
  - wget 1.15 (leaks memory of earlier connections and own state)